Seán Cavanagh: Background

 Cavanagh graduated from the University of Ulster in 2004 with a First Class Honours Degree in accountancy.
 He has since gone on to follow a career in accountancy.

 Playing career

 Under-age

-Cavanagh was an integral part of the Tyrone Minor Team that won the All-Ireland Minor Championship in 2001,.
+Cavanagh was an integral part of the Tyrone Minor Team that won the All-Ireland Minor Championship in 2001.
 He also won two Ulster Minor Championships with the county.
 He went on to win two Ulster Under 21 Championships in 2002 and 2003.

-He was also enormously successful as school level, winning the Ulster Colleges Championship, the MacRory Cup in 2000, with Saint Patrick's Grammar School, Armagh, earning himself an Ulster Colleges All Star along the way, having scored the decisive goal in the final.
+At school level, he won the Ulster Colleges Championship, the MacRory Cup in 2000, with Saint Patrick's Grammar School, Armagh, and was named an Ulster Colleges All Star after scoring the decisive goal in the final.

 Senior

 Cavanagh made his Tyrone Senior debut in 2002, against neighbouring rivals, and eventual All Ireland Champions, Armagh scoring a goal which earned Tyrone a replay.
 He was also a member of the squad that won Tyrone's first ever National League title.

 Tyrone defended the National League in 2003.
 That year he was pivotal in Tyrone's quest to their first ever All-Ireland Championship.
 He was voted Man-of-the-Match in their first round replay against Derry.
 He returned from injury to appear in the drawn Ulster Final against Down, and scored a point in the replay while commanding midfield.
 In the All-Ireland Quarter final (the next round), Tyrone beat neighbours Fermanagh 1–21 (24 points) to 0–05.
 Cavanagh again led by example from midfield, and scored Tyrone's goal.
 Tyrone went on to win the All-Ireland and the year ended with Cavanagh winning his first All Star, at the age of twenty, as well as the Young Player of the Year Award.

 Tyrone's 2004 campaign was foreshadowed by the untimely death of their newly appointed captain, Cormac McAnallen.
 Tyrone were ultimately knocked out of the Championship by eventual finalists, Mayo.
 Cavanagh won Tyrone's only All Star that year.

 In 2005, Cavanagh scored twelve points from midfield over the course of the championship.
 There was speculation as to whether he would emigrate to Australia to join a professional AFL team, (Brisbane Lions), as Tadhg Kennelly had successfully done a few years prior.

 However, he declined offers of a contract with Brisbane Lions, saying that he wanted to stay in Ireland and further both his football career and his career as an accountant.
 He claims that when he travelled to play Australia in 2005, he saw that Australia was a "great" place, but not somewhere he would be happy to settle.